Joint Base Langley-Eustis, Virginia PFAS Contamination

 Investigations on PFAS Contamination at Fort Leavenworth Army Base, Kansas

-PFAS at US Army facilities is linked to using aqueous film-forming foams (AFFF) and chromium plating.
+PFAS at US Army facilities is linked to the release of aqueous film-forming foams (AFFF) and chromium plating.
 However, Fort Leavenworth Army Base did not report any chromium plating activities.
 The primary source AFFF release areas include firefighter training areas, fire stations, nozzle testing and tank flushing areas, crash sites, fuel fire response sites, hangars, and buildings with AFFF suppression systems.

 Other potential sources of PFAS release at Army Bases include some types of pesticides, laundering or water-proofing facilities, car washes or engine lubricants, and photo-processing facilities.
 However, PFAS release from such activities is less significant.

-The primary media PFOS and PFOA releases are soil, groundwater, surface water, and sediment.
-Once released into the environment, PFAS leached through the ground into underground water, which has been used at the base for drinking for decades.
-Food grown on PFAS-contaminated soil and fish harvested from PFAS-contaminated water may not be fit for consumption.
+The primary medium for PFOS and PFOA releases includes soil, groundwater, surface water, and sediment.
+Once released into the environment, PFAS leaches into underground water, which has been used at the base for drinking for decades.
+Food grown in PFAS-contaminated soil and fish harvested from PFAS-contaminated water may not be fit for consumption.

 Arcadis U.S., Inc. conducted preliminary assessments (PAs) and site inspections (SIs) on the use of per- and polyfluoroalkyl substances (PFAS) with particular focus on perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA).
 The investigation followed processes established by the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) of 1980.